 How debt settlement companies differ

 CuraDebt — CuraDebt has worked nationwide since 2000 and bills their fees off of the total debt that is being managed.
-Consumers using CuraDebt can expect to pay fees of about 20 percent of their total debt in the program.
-Resolve, by comparison, charges 15 percent of the amount consumers save, not the total amount of their debt and helps you determine if debt settlement is the best form of debt relief for your situation.
+Consumers using CuraDebt can expect to pay fees of about 20% f their total debt in the program.
+Resolve, by comparison, charges 15% of the amount consumers save, not the total amount of their debt and helps you determine if debt settlement is the best form of debt relief for your situation.

 New Era Debt Solutions — New Era lists right on their website their debt settlement statistics, including how many people drop out before completing the program, as well as the average amount of debt they settle per account, which they say runs at more than a 60 percent reduction on average.
 Unlike Resolve, New Era focuses solely on debt settlement programs, so you’ll want to be sure this is the right debt solution for you before reaching out.